hiandersson/dream-rl-agents/Documentation/PPO.md

 Policy gradient methods directly takes in the state of the environment and outputs a probability distribution for an action.
 Compared to off policy methods like DQN, policy gradient methods does not use a replay buffer to sample from.

 A policy gradient method can only sample episodic tasks because we need to know the future discounted reward in each step when we update our policy.
-When we update our neural network weights we look at each state-action pair in the episode an up the probability for actions leading to a higher future reward and down the probability for actions leading to a lower future reward.
+We call sequence of state-action pairs in an episode a trajectory.
+When we update our neural network weights we look at each state-action pair in the trajectory an up the probability for actions leading to a higher future reward and down the probability for actions leading to a lower future reward.
 Since we want to maximize the rewards we use gradient ascent when we update our neural network.

-Policy gradient methods are similar to supervised learning in that when we have collected the whole episode and calculated the future discounted reward for each step, we have created a setup that is similar to supervised learning of X, Y target pairs (say training a convolutional neural network to regonize images).
+Policy gradient methods are similar to supervised learning in that when we have collected a trajectory and calculated the future discounted reward for each step, we have created a setup that is similar to supervised learning of X, Y target pairs (say training a convolutional neural network to regonize images).

 #### REINFORCE algorithm

 The goal of a policy gradient method is to maximize the future expected return.
-We can begin with set this up as the follow equation, calculating the expectation of rewards:
+We can begin with set this up as the follow equation, calculating the expectation of rewards in a trajectory:

 ![Problem setup](/Documentation/REINFORCE_Goal.png)